 As we’ve already seen, remote whiteboards applications do not stop merely at collaboration from a professional perspective.
 For many different reasons which we address in this article, remote whiteboards reach their collaborative potential in the classroom.

-Among the numerous benefits of using online whiteboards, one of the biggest ones that stands out for instructors is the increase in student engagement.
+Among the numerous benefits of using online whiteboards, one of the biggest ones that stand out for instructors is the increase in student engagement.
 There are many methods that allow for teachers or instructors to better engage their classrooms, but mainly the possibilities online whiteboards offer allow for students to take leadership in their learning and adopt an integral role in their online education.

-The interactions digital whiteboards enable from students demonstrates a huge advantage over traditional collaboration methods.
+The interactions digital whiteboards enable from students demonstrate a huge advantage over traditional collaboration methods.
 Besides allowing students to collaborate with each other and their instructors, they can also access a version history to amend their work instantly, transition quickly between diagrams and ideas, and collaborate from multiple different devices.

 You can also engage with multimedia content, allowing for a more diverse range of materials to be utilized in the learning process.
 This could be links to helpful websites or charts/graphs that help explain information.
 Utilizing and engaging on content like this isn’t possible through traditional whiteboarding, so while there might be some struggles with online classrooms, there are also some possibilities that they unlock.